SAP-samples/teched2025-AD161/exercises/ex1/README.md

-    The service has some annotations that control how the data of the entities is made available: via OData, via plain rest, and via the CAP specific `hcql` protocol (which basically is an extension of SQL that adds support for path expressions).
+    The service has some annotations that control how the data of the entities is made available: via OData, via plain rest, and via the CAP specific `hcql` protocol (which basically is the transport of [CQL](https://cap.cloud.sap/docs/cds/cql) - an extension of SQL that adds support for path expressions - over HTTP).

 3. `cds watch` automatically picks up the new service.
 In the browser, go back to the index page on [localhost:4005](http://localhost:4005/) and see the new service being presented via these protocols.